Bhaney44/Encode-x-Algorand-Hackathon/README.md

-# Encode-x-ATX-DAO-Austin-Hackathon
+# Encode-x-Algorand-Hackathon
-This is a Repository for the [Encode x ATX DAO Austin Hackathon](https://www.encode.club/austin-hackathon).
+This is a Repository for the [Encode x Algorand Hackathon](https://www.encode.club/algorand-hack).
 Our project is a compliance sutomation software for digital assets on [Algorand](https://www.algorand.com/).
 The project focus is securities compliance for DeFi.

 [Application Demo](https://www.youtube.com/watch?v=95YdWmd5RIQ)